estpr/soloLTRseeker/README.md

 `sample_soloLTR.fa`: fasta file including the sequence of all annotated soloLTRs.
 ID tags reported in the gff3 file is used as fasta headers: *>soloLTR/sample/chr/start/end*

 `sample_LTRRT_lengths.txt`: this file reports a number of relevant features of all LTR-RTs considered during the LTR library module: *LTR_query_id  fl_LTRRT_length lLTR_length  rLTR_length  idom_length  motif  b_n_filter  tg_ca_filter  cd_hit_step*.
 Particularly, the last three fields of the table show the outcome of the three-step filtering process carried out in that part of the pipeline (i.e., min length and max difference between pairs of LTRs, dinucleotide pattern assessment, and cd-hit clustering).
-Besides, LTR_query_id contain coordinates of the intact LTRRT, feature’s type term, and its lineage classification, if applicable.
-Apart from an itemized length report, motif field cover the di-nucleotides sites at the start and end of the lLTR sequence.
+Besides, LTR_query_id contain coordinates of the intact LTR-RT, feature’s type term, and its lineage classification, if applicable.
+Finally, apart from an itemized length report, motif field covers the di-nucleotides sites at the start and end of the lLTR sequence.

 `sample_LTR_BLAST_overlap.txt`: each BLAST-hit initially found in the mining module is reported in this file as follows: *chr  start  end  queryID  strand  piden  locus  locus_type  BLAST_single_hit  homology  TSD*.
 Here, queryID is formatted as in sample_LTRRT_lengths.txt file.
 It is worth noting that locus_type is used to further describe how all hits overlap in a specific locus.
-Specifically, complete refers to those loci whose all hits are enclosed by the longest one.
+In particular, complete refers to those loci whose all hits are enclosed by the longest one.
 Conversely, partial tag accounts for those loci whose ends bear single overhanging nucleotides in reference to the entire overlapping region.
 Again, the last three columns allow tracing back the fate of every hit following a binary key (i.e., PASS/FAIL).

 `sample_hit_count.txt`: A summary file gathering the overall counts at each step of the pipeline.